Saturday, 22 August 2020

 Institution (Sender): Ambassade de France en Turquie (French Embassy in Turkey).
 The envelope bears the embassy's printed letterhead.

-Recipient: Photo Jack, 61 avenue Roger, Paris (address from postal marking; text mentions 62 Avenue Bosquet - possibly a second location or variation).
+Recipient: Photo Jack, 62 Avenue Bosquet, Paris.
 Likely a professional photographic studio or agency serving press and publishing clients.

 Object Type: International diplomatic/commercial envelope